Kein Bock mehr auf die Pille?! Alternative Verhütung 2.0

 Table of contents

-1. Contraceptive with the pill
+1. Contraception with the pill

 Yes, the pill is easy to use.